 Serving temperature: 14 to 16° Celsius.

 Acidity: 6.4 g/l

 Res.
 Sugar: 1.8 g/l

 Harvest Date: 28 February – 3 April 2017

 Malolactic Fermentation in Barrel.
 18 months in 100% French oak with (20% new, 20% 2nd fill, 20% 3rd fill, 40% 4th fill) 300l medium toast barrels.

 Climate and Soil

-Mediterranean climate with precisely 995mm rainfall during vintage growing season.
-Rust en Vrede is a warmer microcosm in the Helderberg area, which is why we specialize in red wine, particularly Cabernet Sauvignon and Syrah which lend themselves to full bodied wines with powerful structure.
-Our north facing vineyards are planted in Tukulu soil which derives from Helderberg granite and Table Mountain sandstone, showing good water retention which allows for only moderate vine stress during dry years, A higher amount of sandstone allows for more drainage which results in weaker growth and more intense wines, carefully monitored and supplemented by drip irrigation.
+Mediterranean climate with precisely 479mm rainfall during the vintage growing season.
+Rust en Vrede is a warmer microcosm in the Helderberg area, which is why we specialize in reds, particularly Cabernet Sauvignon and Syrah which lend themselves to full-bodied wines with powerful structure.
+Approximately 60% of the Estate is planted with Cabernet Sauvignon.
+Seven clones of this variety are grown here: 16C, 37C, 46C, CS163, CS169, CS338 & CS23A.
+Our north facing vineyards are planted in Tukulu soil which derives from Helderberg granite and Table Mountain sandstone, with small deposits of ironstone, showing good water retention which allows for only moderate vine stress during dry years.
+A higher amount of sandstone allows more drainage which results in weaker growth and more intense wines, carefully monitored and supplemented by drip irrigation.